-Data from other NASH clinical studies validate the potential of THR-b agonism as a NASH treatment (the data from other NASH clinical studies described in this paragraph are from Madrigal Pharmaceuticals, Inc.'s Phase 2 Study of MGL-3196 and Viking Therapeutics, Inc.'s Phase 2 Study of VK2809).
+Data from other NASH clinical studies validate the potential of THR-b agonism as a NASH treatment.
 In these clinical studies, two different THR-b agonists showed significant reductions in liver fat measured by MRI-PDFF, as well as reduction in lipid levels in serum, which may offer additional benefits to NASH patients who are at high risk of cardiovascular comorbidities.
 One of these clinical trials correlated reductions in liver fat measured by MRI-PDFF with histological responses including NAS reduction, NASH resolution and fibrosis resolution.
-These types of histological responses may be suitable for accelerated approval under current draft guidance from the FDA titled "Noncirrhotic Nonalcoholic Steatohepatitis With Liver Fibrosis: Developing Drugs for Treatment Guidance for Industry."
+These types of histological responses may be suitable for accelerated approval under current draft guidance from the FDA.

-Selectivity towards THR-b over THR- α is key to modulating the metabolic activities in the liver without triggering the unwanted effects of thyroid hormone outside of the liver
+Selectivity towards THR-b over THR- $\alpha$ is key to modulating the metabolic activities in the liver without triggering the unwanted effects of thyroid hormone outside of the liver